 You can have your refund (or part of it) directly deposited to a traditional IRA, Roth IRA, or SEP-IRA, but not a SIMPLE IRA.
 You must establish the IRA at a bank or other eligible financial institution before you request direct deposit.
 Make sure your direct deposit will be accepted.
-You must also notify the trustee or custodian of your account of the year to which the deposit is to be applied (unless the trustee or custodian will not accept a deposit for 2013).
+You must also notify the trustee or custodian of your account of the year to which the deposit is to be applied (unless the trustee or custodian will not accept a deposit for 2014).
 If you do not, the trustee or custodian can assume the deposit is for the year during which you are filing your return.
-For example, if you file your 2013 return during 2014 and do not notify the trustee or custodian in advance, the trustee or custodian can assume the deposit to your IRA in 2014 is for 2014.
-If you designate your deposit to be for 2013, you must verify that the deposit was actually made to the account by the due date of the return (without regard to extensions).
-If the deposit is not made by that date, the deposit is not an IRA contribution for 2013.
-In that case, you must file an amended 2013 return and reduce any IRA deduction and any retirement savings contributions credit you claimed.
+For example, if you file your 2014 return during 2015 and do not notify the trustee or custodian in advance, the trustee or custodian can assume the deposit to your IRA in 2015 is for 2015.
+If you designate your deposit to be for 2014, you must verify that the deposit was actually made to the account by the due date of the return (without regard to extensions).
+If the deposit is not made by that date, the deposit is not an IRA contribution for 2014.
+In that case, you must file an amended 2014 return and reduce any IRA deduction and any retirement savings contributions credit you claimed.

-You and your spouse, if filing jointly, each may be able to contribute up to \$5,500 (\$6,500 if age 50 or older at the end of 2013) to a traditional IRA or Roth IRA for 2013.
+You and your spouse, if filing jointly, each may be able to contribute up to \$5,500 (\$6,500 if age 50 or older at the end of 2014) to a traditional IRA or Roth IRA for 2014.
 You may owe a penalty if your contributions exceed these limits, and these limits may be reduced depending on your compensation.
-For more information on IRAs, including limits that apply for 2014, see Pub.
-590.
+For more information on IRA contributions, see Pub.
+590-A. If the limits on IRA contributions change for 2015, Pub.
+590-A will have the new 2015 limits.